 Unfortunately, kids raised by such parents may not fare well in life.
 Kids raised by such parents tend to do poorly in all life domains, including socially, academically, and emotionally.

 Things to Consider

-What you might immediately notice as you read these descriptions is that you might not always fit perfectly into one style.
-Maybe sometimes you are more authoritative, but in other situations you might be more permissive or authoritarian.
+You might immediately notice as you read these descriptions that you might not always fit perfectly into one style.
+Sometimes you are more authoritative, but you might be more permissive or authoritarian in other situations.
 This is perfectly normal and quite common.

-You might also recognize that you might tend to exhibit more of one style while your spouse exhibits another.
-In such situations, it pays to consider how each of you respond to your children and work on developing a consistent approach to parenting and discipline.
+You might also recognize that you tend to exhibit more of one style while your spouse exhibits another.
+In such situations, it pays to consider how you respond to your children and work on developing a consistent approach to parenting and discipline.

 While you might naturally tend toward a different style, making a conscious approach to be a more authoritative parent can pay off.
-Your children will then be better able to reap the benefits that come from taking a more authoritative approach to parenting.
+Your children will then be better able to reap the benefits of taking a more authoritative approach to parenting.

 Baumrind, D. (1991).
 The influence of parenting style on adolescent competence and substance use.
 Journal of Early Adolescence, 11(1), 56-95.